vercel-labs/claude-managed-agents-starter/docs/ARCHITECTURE.md

 - Workflow files use `"use workflow"` and `"use step"` directives
 - Steps are individually retryable and survive server restarts
 - `sleep()` from `workflow` provides durable timers (not `setTimeout`)
-- The workflow runtime generates routes under `.well-known/workflow/` - these must be excluded from middleware auth checks
+- The workflow runtime generates routes under `.well-known/workflow/` - these must be excluded from proxy auth checks

 ## Server External Packages